 Our chemical plant is fully integrated with the Singapore Refinery to form ExxonMobil's largest integrated refining and petrochemical complex in the world.

 This world-scale petrochemical complex was first commissioned in 2001, and was further expanded to more than double its capacity in 2013.
-Its ethylene capacity is now 1.9 million tons per year.
+Its ethylene capacity is now 1.9 million tonnes per year.

-Using ExxonMobil's proprietary technologies, a broad range of feedstock can be processed at the Singapore Chemical Plant before the streams are converted into higher-value products.
-It also employs technologies, such as a 360-megawatt cogeneration facility, that help the plant use energy more efficiently and minimize the impact of our operations on the environment.
+Using ExxonMobil's proprietary technologies, a broad range of feedstock can be processed at the Singapore Chemical Plant (SCP) before the streams are converted into higher-value products.

 The plant comprises various downstream units which produces commodity and performance polymers, aromatics and oxo alcohol.